Upkarkaur02/Topsis-Assignment/README.md

 Part II:A Python package is developed and hosted on PyPI following specific naming conventions.

-Package Name Format: Topsis-UpkarKaur-102497017
+-Package Name Format: Topsis-UpkarKaur-102497017

-User Manual: Included in the package documentation.
+-User Manual: Included in the package documentation.

-Testing: Can be installed via pip install <package-name> and run directly from the terminal.
+-Testing: Can be installed via pip install <package-name> and run directly from the terminal.

 Part III: Web Service:A Flask-based web interface allows users to upload files and receive results via email.